 - Future suggestions

 Traffic is one of the most common goals for search engine optimization.
 But traffic alone isn't as important as the "right" traffic.
-For example, if you have traffic for search terms that are not relevant for your brand it will appear you have succeeded because your traffic numbers are going up.
+For example, if you have traffic for search terms that are not relevant to your brand it will appear you have succeeded because your traffic numbers are going up.
 But traffic should always be measured against goals (discussed below).

 The graphic above is a traffic report for the free tool Google Search Console.
-It shows the total number of clicks, impressions, CTR (click through rate), and the average position in Google.
+It shows the total number of clicks, impressions, CTR (click-through rate), and the average position in Google.

 A traffic report should contain information about three aspects of traffic.
 These are:

-- Website traffic: This one is a no brainer.
+- Website traffic: This one is a no-brainer.
 The total increase in website traffic is the easiest metric to track, and should always be included in SEO reports.

-- Page level traffic: While website traffic tells us how many people are visiting your website, page level traffic tells us where they go after entering your website.
+- Page-level traffic: While website traffic tells us how many people are visiting your website, page-level traffic tells us where they go after entering your website.
 This information lets you determine what’s working for your audience and what isn’t.
 If, for instance, the traffic is going to product pages, then maybe you need to optimize your product pages for better conversions.
 Similarly, if the traffic is more interested in the resources/blog section of your website, maybe you should focus on putting out more valuable information for top-of-the-funnel visitors.